Louis-Vincent/OOP-in-depth/README.md

 prototype chain.
 In addition, objects in dynamic language can add, remove and override any inherited properties without respecting any contract or semantics previously established by its ancestors.
-Having a clean meta model to describe the relation between properties becomes less important but it is still important to understand.
+Having a clean meta model to describe the relation between properties becomes less important but it is still relevant to understand prototype-based languages.

 # References